HikariCalyx/BNLC_Bootstrapper/README.md

 To learn more, visit: https://github.com/HikariCalyx/trill/wiki/Bootstrapper

+## Why create this?
+We understand some users may not have access to PC for downloading BNLC, and original Steam does not run well and prone to crash on Winlator - even if you use Steamlator.

+## Is it safe to use?
+- Other than NSIS, the only additional program we use is official SteamCMD binary.
+You can find the digital signature of Valve from SteamCMD binary.
+- You can review the source code from this repository, and build yourself to comply your need.
+- If you're paranoid enough that you even don't trust NSIS, we also provide manual method.

 ## Build
 1. Download and install NSIS depends on your OS.
 2. Download SteamCMD for Windows from here: https://developer.valvesoftware.com/wiki/SteamCMD